 Because encountering other cultures is a central part of Linfield’s educational mission, students may undertake any of a number of formal curricular opportunities abroad or within the United States.
 For more information, please see the International Programs section of this catalog.

-The Semester Abroad Program enables students to spend a full semester studying at one of 30 sites around the world, including Austria, China (two locations), Costa Rica, Ecuador (two locations), England, France (several locations), Germany, Ireland, Japan (several locations), Mexico, Norway, South Korea, Senegal (two locations), and Australia and New Zealand (multiple locations in both).
+The Semester Abroad Program enables students to spend a full semester studying at one of 30 sites around the world, including Austria, China (two locations), Costa Rica, Ecuador (two locations), England, France (several locations), Germany, Ireland, Japan (several locations), Norway, South Korea, Senegal (two locations), Spain (several locations), and Australia and New Zealand (multiple locations in both).
 Several academic majors on campus have instituted study abroad components as part of their requirements.